xp44mm/Notebook/RxInAction/02 Hello Rx.md

 ```

-You can overcome this problem by using the .NET ConcurrentDictionary.
+You can overcome this problem by using the .NET `ConcurrentDictionary`.
 This lock-free collection internally synchronizes the readers and writers so no exception will be thrown.

-Unfortunately, ConcurrentDictionary isn't enough, because the ticks aren't synchronized by StockTicker.
+Unfortunately, `ConcurrentDictionary` isn't enough, because the ticks aren't synchronized by StockTicker.
 If you handle two (or more) ticks of the same stock at the same time, what's the value of the PrevPrice property?
 There's a nondeterministic answer to that question: the last one wins.
 But the last one isn't necessarily the last tick that was raised, because the order in which the threads are running is determined by the OS and isn't deterministic.
 This makes your code unreliable, because the end user could be notified on an incorrect conclusion that your code makes.
 The OnStockTick event handler holds a critical section, and the way to protect it is by using a lock.

 Listing 2.8 Locked version of OnStockTick